nbustos/Moon/_posts/2013-08-16-code-highlighting-post.md

 comments: true
 ---

-# Conducting independent addiction neuroimaging and psychophysiological studies and providing expertise in these areas, through collaborations and support to clinical investigators.
+# Conducting independent addiction neuroimaging and psychophysiological studies

 The Clinical Neuroimaging Research Core (CNIRC) lies within Building 10 of the NIH Clinical Center in Bethesda Maryland.
 The Core focuses investigations on the neural correlates of cognition, emotions, decision making, motivation, impulsive and compulsive behaviors, and their association with alcohol use disorder.
 Utilizing imaging phenotypes to establish efficacy of experimental treatments and therapies along with imaging biomarkers to determine treatment choice and predict treatment outcome and relapse.